 - A.) Connect the interconnecting cable directly to the Measuring Head.
-Note that the connectors are keyed and can only be connected one way. - B.) Before connecting the other end of the interconnecting cable to the Metering Unit, perform the ohmmeter tests in Table 5.1 or Table 5.2, as applicable.
+Note that the connectors are keyed and can only be connected one way. - B.) Before connecting the other end of the interconnecting cable to the metering unit, perform the ohmmeter tests in Table 5.1.
 The tests are made from the open end of the cable (the Metering Unit side).
 Record these values for future reference.
 Note that the head sections do not have to be assembled together before performing the resistance check.
 So, the head can be easily checked before mounting on the bus.